 Once the bone graft is in place, the tissue is closed with sutures, and the procedure is finished.
 The bone needs to grow for 4-9 months, depending on the individual, before it will be sufficient to support the implants.

-Recovery from Sinus Lift
+what is Recovery from Sinus Lift surgery like?

 You will likely have some swelling around your nose and upper lip area.
 You may have some bleeding from your mouth or nose.
 It’s critical that you not blow your nose or sneeze through your nose for one month.
 This can cause the bone-grafting material to move, and it can loosen your stitches.